 Advisors will build you a globally diversified portfolio that will be monitored a rebalanced as necessary.
 The firm generally creates portfolios that have no-load stock mutual funds and bond mutual funds.
 While the firm does have some accounts that have individual stocks and other securities, for the most part, if you invest with Diesslin, your money will go invested in mutual funds.

-If you’re a native of the Fort Worth area, the name of this financial advisor firm may be familiar to you because its parent company, Whitley Penn, a prominent public accounting firm, shares the same name.
-Whitley Penn Financial is a fee-based firm and has $395 million in assets under management.
+If you’re a native of the Fort Worth area, the name Whitley Penn Financial, LLP may be familiar to you because its parent company, Whitley Penn, a prominent public accounting firm, shares the same name.
+It is a fee-based firm and has $531 million in assets under management.
 The firm has six advisors and was formed in 2000.
 Services offered include asset management, financial planning, insurance services, estate planning and qualified retirement plans.

 Whitley Penn Financial has locations in several cities throughout Texas, namely in Austin, Dallas, Fort Worth, Houston and Texas City.

-Three certified financial planners (CFPs) work for the firm as well as an additional CPA.
-There are two chartered retirement plan specialists (CRPS) and a certified plan fiduciary advisor (CDFA).
-In total, 10 employees work at Whitley Penn Financial.
+Four certified financial planners (CFPs) work for the firm as well as an additional CPA.
+There are also three chartered retirement plan specialists (CRPSs), one certified plan fiduciary advisor (CPFA), one chartered life underwriter (CLU), one certified family business planning specialist (CFBPS) and one accredited investment fiduciary (AIF).
+In total, 11 employees work at Whitley Penn Financial.

 This firm follows five main principles when managing your portfolio: leverage diversification to reduce risk, seek lower volatility to enhance returns, enhance returns and reduce risk through global allocation, employ asset class investing and design efficient portfolios.